MitchellBerend/simulation_rust/README.md

 # Tests
 The tests do not cover all functions.
-The only cover the functions that generate default environments.
+They only cover the functions that generate default environments.